 The Tamales Dough Float Test

-Fill a small glass or bowl with water.
+Fill a small glass or bowl with room temp or warm water.
 Then grab a small amount of the mixed masa and drop it into the glass and it should float back to the top straightaway.

 If the masa doesn’t float then it needs to be mixed more to have more air whipped into it.
 You can test again after more mixing.